-Now, as we have seen that what are the key differences between structured and non-structured query languages, now let’s see that what are the functional similarities and differences between both by taking the example of MySQL and MongoDB as SQL and NoSQL databases:
+Now, as we have seen that what are the key differences between structured and unstructured query languages, now let's see that what are the functional similarities and differences between both by taking the example of MySQL and MongoDB as SQL and NoSQL databases respectively:

-MySQL as a SQL database offers following benefits, which are considered ad strength of this database:
+MySQL as a SQL database offers the following benefits, which are considered ad strength of this database:

 Read More: How to Create Stored Procedure & Trigger

-MongoDB as a NoSQL database offers following benefits and strength to the users:
+MongoDB as a NoSQL database offers the following benefits and strength to the users:

 |SQL Database||NoSQL Database|

 |Another Name||Also known as RDBMS or Relational Database||Is non-relational and distributed by nature|